Bret Hart vs. Tom Magee: Context

-The infamous match, which was one of Magee's first after signing with the WWF, was a carry job by Hart, impressed WWF chairman Vince McMahon and Pat Patterson, who felt Magee was the next Hulk Hogan.
+The infamous match, which was one of Magee's first after signing with the WWF, and was a carry job by Hart, which impressed WWF chairman Vince McMahon and Pat Patterson, who felt Magee was the next Hulk Hogan.

 Preservation status

 The tape was thought to have been lost, as the WWE could not locate it in its vault.
 This led many professional wrestling tape traders to consider it a "holy grail".
 Professional wrestling photographer Mary-Kate Anthony had previously helped Bret Hart convert his VHS copies of his movies into digital, and Hart did not request the physical VHS tapes back.
-In March 2019 Anthony announced on Twitter she had located the tape.
+In March 2019, Anthony announced on Twitter she had located the tape.
 On May 13, 2019, the WWE Network aired a documentary entitled Holy Grail: The Search for WWE's Most Infamous Lost Match which detailed the legend behind the match and the recovery of the tape, and also featured interviews with Magee and Hart.